Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
  - **Attachments Constraints**: For each vertex with an attachment constraint weight greater than 0.0, a line will be drawn from the mesh to its respective attachment.
- - **Sliding on Segment Constraints**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh to the closest point to its respective segment.
+ - **Slide on Segment Constraints**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh to the closest point to its respective segment.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.